 We continue to analyse the information generated from our survey work and the feedback gained at local exhibitions and expect to finalise a revised design later this year.

-In normal circumstances we would then intend to hold another series of local exhibitions in order to talk through and explain the proposed changes, though this may not be possible due to COVID-19 restrictions.
-If that is the case we would seek to hold a ‘virtual exhibition’ with materials available to view online and the opportunity for interaction with the project team online or by phone as per the Scottish Government’s guidance for public consultation as part of the planning process.
+In normal circumstances we would then intend to hold another series of local exhibitions in order to talk through and explain the proposed changes, but due to COVID-19 restrictions, current government advice is that consultation should be by way of a ‘virtual exhibition’.
+Materials will be available to view online and there will be the opportunity for interaction with the project team online or by phone as per the Scottish Government’s guidance for public consultation as part of the planning process.

 Scotland to become a net zero society (Scottish Government news release, 2019)

 Statement by the Cabinet Secretary for Environment, Climate Change and Land Reform to the Scottish Parliament on 14 May 2019 (Scottish Government, 2019).
 Accessible at

 Council to discuss ‘next steps’ in Climate Change actions (Highland Council, 2019)

 Climate Change – Carbon Clever (The Highland Council, 2019)